-Bosnia and Herzegovina: Hrgud wind farm construction project16.
-September 2020. / SEE Energy News
+Bosnia and Herzegovina: Hrgud wind farm construction project, SEE Energy News

 The construction of the Hrgud wind farm was planned to start this year, but it was delayed.
 At the meeting between the Minister of Energy and Mining of the Republic of Srpska (RS) Petar Djokic and the representatives of the German Development Bank (KfW), it was agreed that the KfW is prepared to accelerate some of the activities on the project for the construction of Hrgud wind farm.